 Try lowering your cortisol levels with these eight simple tips.

-Stress causes inflammation in our body, so eating a diet that's rich in anti-inflammatory foods can help reduce this impact.
-Nourish your body with plant-based foods, lean proteins, healthy fats and support your diet with good supplements such as turmeric, ginger, vitamin C and probiotics.
+Stress causes inflammation in our body, so eating a diet rich in anti-inflammatory foods can help reduce this impact.
+In addition, nourish your body with plant-based foods, lean proteins, healthy fats and support your diet with good supplements such as turmeric, ginger, vitamin C and probiotics.

-To reduce your cortisol levels after exercise it's important you prioritise enough time for your body to rest and recover.
-Listen to your body and allow it the chance to recover properly before your next workout.
+To reduce your cortisol levels after exercise, it's important you prioritise enough time for your body to rest and repair Listen to your body and allow it the chance to recover properly before your next workout.